-Other/Practicum Hours: 9 (135 clock hours)
+Other/Practicum Hours: 9 (135 clock hours) Credits 3 Prerequisite Courses MEDA110R MLTC126R MEDA130R MEDA135R MEDA124R Prerequisites (or corequisite)

-MLTC126R

-MEDA192R: Medical Assistant Senior Seminar
+MEDA192R : Medical Assistant Senior Seminar

 Senior seminar is offered in the final semester of the Medical Assistant Program.
 This capstone course will provide the students an overview of the complete medical assisting curriculum.
 Classroom meetings provide the opportunity to explore and discuss their program experiences while integrating the theoretical concepts with their practicum experiences.
 Emphasis is placed on all facets of medical assisting pertinent to administrative, laboratory, and clinical procedures performed in the medical environment.
 Upon completion, students should be able to demonstrate competence in the areas covered on the national certification examination for medical assistants.
 Activities will include applying and preparing for the CMA (AAMA) Certification Exam, updating résumés, cover letters, applying for jobs, interviewing techniques, and successful employment strategies.